thel0ner/simpleJavaDownloader/README.md

 # simpleJavaDownloader

-This is a sample Downloader built in java.
+This is a simple single task Downloader built in java.

 for usage: